ericoc/utilities/readme.md

 data.

 This Django web application imports utility usage data.
-The data is then displayed with HighCharts and DataTables:
+The data is then displayed with HighCharts and DataTables.

 The website is publicly available online at:
 #### https://utilities.ericoc.com/